RuiSMagalhaes/rails-Caretaker/README.md

   <img src="/readmeImgs/DBschema.png" width="800">
 </p>

-As you can see, we have 7 tables:
+As you can see, we have 7 tables (one model for each table):

 1. users
 2. events